Tekl7/IR_receiver-NEC/README.md

 - Repetition for certain commands can be disabled using IR_disableRepetition(uint8_t command).
 For each command one IR_disableRepetition(uint8_t command) execution is needed.
 So while holding a button, your instructions related to the command are executed just once (IR_available() returns false).

+- Disabled repetition can be enabled using IR_enableRepetition(uint8_t command) again.

 - Then just check IR_available() function in loop.

 - If IR_available() returns true, IR signal has been checked succesfully and then IR data (address and command) are available.